hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Multiplayer/Hearthstone Example/Initialization and Ranking.md

 ```

-And that's it for initilisation, your game is ready for the matchmaking.
+And that's it for initialization, your game is ready for the matchmaking.